dansmyers/ProgrammingAndSoftwareDevelopment-Spring-2021/4-Classes_and_Objects/Deliverables/Blackjack.md

         // Print the dealer's first card
         // Again, think about adding a method to Hand to print only the first card

+        // Calculate the score of the player's hand
+        // If score == 21, it's a Blackjack and the player wins immediately if (player.score() == 21) {
+            // Print Blackjack message and return to end the program }

         // Use a loop to prompt the player to hit or stand